View Current

 5. has returned all University property.

-2. The decision to approve the Student for graduation has been endorsed by:
+2. The decision to approve the student/ HDR Candidate for graduation has been endorsed by:

-1. The University's Graduate Research Examinations Board, for a higher degree research student; and
+1. the University's Graduate Research Committee, for a higher degree research candidate; and

-2. the Curriculum Committee, for a student other than a higher degree research student.
+2. the respective Faculty’s Associate Dean, Teaching and Learning and confirmed by the Executive Principal Student Journey for a student other than a higher degree research candidate.

 1. ensure that a copy of the signed and dated certification is: